jdhitsolutions/PSRemoteOperations/docs/about_PSRemoteOperations.md

 For the sake of simplicity, install the certificate with private keys on every computer you intend to run remote operations.

-  TEST AND VERIFY ALL COMMANDS IN THS MODULE IN A NON-PRODUCTION ENVIRONMENT
-                   ESPECIALLY IF USING DOCUMENT ENCRYPTION.
+**TEST AND VERIFY ALL COMMANDS IN THS MODULE IN A NON-PRODUCTION ENVIRONMENT ESPECIALLY IF USING DOCUMENT ENCRYPTION.**

 ## NOTE

 The current version of the module does not allow you to execute any command that might require authentication on a 2nd host.
 In other words, you will be stopped by the "2nd Hop" limitation.
+This module is intended to run local commands on a remote machine.

 ## TROUBLESHOOTING NOTE